-Tofu (豆腐) is a plain Japanese delicacy food that is known as bean curd.Today the traditional Japanese food is widely enjoyed in the world, but some people don’t like it mainly because of its peculiar taste.Therefore, for those who dislike tofu, I introduced a tofu-like food “Tamago Dofu (玉子豆腐 : egg tofu)” a couple of months ago.
+Tofu (豆腐) is the plain Japanese delicacy food that is known as bean curd.Today, the traditional Japanese food is widely enjoyed in the world, but some people don’t like it mainly because of its peculiar taste.Therefore, for those who dislike tofu, I introduced a tofu-like food “Tamago Dofu (玉子豆腐 : egg tofu)” a couple of months ago.

 Yaki Dofu (焼き豆腐)

-Yaki Dofu (焼き豆腐) is a simple processed tofu product that is often used as ingredients for Japanese hot-pot dishes, including Sukiyaki (すき焼き).As the processed tofu is made broiling drained firm tofu, it is quite firm and hardly collapsed.
+Yaki Dofu (焼き豆腐) is a simple processed tofu product that is often used as ingredients for Japanese hot-pot dishes, including Sukiyaki (すき焼き).As the processed tofu is made by broiling drained firm tofu, it is quite firm and hardly collapsed.

 Nama-Age Dofu (生揚げ豆腐)

-Aburaage (油揚げ) is the most commonly eaten processed tofu in Japan, which is made by deep-frying thin slices of tofu.Whereas the inside of Nama-Age Dofu remains the soft texture of tofu, the inside of Aburaage is cooked sufficiently because of its thinness.This processed tofu is used for various dishes, including Kitsune Udon (きつねうどん), Inari Zushi (いなり寿司), and miso soup.
+Aburaage (油揚げ) is the most commonly eaten processed tofu in Japan, which is made by deep-frying thin slices of tofu.Whereas the inside of Nama-Age Dofu remains the soft texture of tofu, the inside of Aburaage is cooked through because of its thinness.This processed tofu is used for various dishes, including Kitsune Udon (きつねうどん), Inari Zushi (いなり寿司), and miso soup.

 Ganmodoki is the processed tofu product that is made by deep-frying a mixture of crushed tofu and bits of vegetables, such as carrot, lotus root, and burdock.This processed tofu is commonly used as ingredients for stewed dishes, such as Oden (おでん).